 If your unit is vacant, your property manager may charge you a monthly fee.
 This vacant unit fee covers the cost of inspecting your property regularly while it is vacant.
 This is because when a property is unoccupied, it is required by law to be inspected regularly to meet the terms of insurance policies and ensure the building maintains its integrity and safety.

-It’s not common, but all landlords should be prepared for the possibility that they may need to evict a tenant.
-Most property managers will handle tenant evictions on your behalf.
+It’s not common, but all landlords should be prepared for the possibility that they may need to evict a resident.
+Most property managers will handle resident evictions on your behalf.
 Some charge a fee, while others offer an eviction guarantee in their monthly management price.

 At Evernest, for example, eviction protection is included in our Platinum pricing plan.
 Still, landlords can also purchase an eviction protection plan as an add-on for an annual rate of $200.